πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 O(nΒ²)

-Quicksort uses divide-and-conquer with a pivot, giving O(n log n) on average.
-The worst case can degrade to O(nΒ²).
+Quicksort uses divide-and-conquer around a pivot, giving O(n log n) on average.
+In the worst case, it can degrade to O(nΒ²).

 Q3.
 What is a stable sort?